stblr/Hanachan/README.md

 ## Status

-At the moment, it is possible to replay the rMC3 WR for 1850 frames (until the boost panel).
+At the moment, it is possible to replay the rMC3 WR for 5080 frames (until the end of the race but without the final slowdown after the finish line).

 ## May 2021 roadmap